-This panel describes each CPU in the system and includes information on the state of process binding, and interrupt binding.
-It allows you to redefine the CPU binding of specific processes or interrupts.
+This panel describes each CPU in the system and includes information on the state of shielding, process binding, and interrupt binding.
+It allows you to change the shielding attributes of CPUs and to redefine the CPU binding of specific processes or interrupts.